 views of the entire Freedom Beach shoreline showing several tourist on the beach, beautiful turquoise waters and dense green forest surrounding the sand in Phuket, Thailand

-It’s gorgeous here, the white sand is incredibly soft, and the water is shades of clear turquoise blue.
+Freedom Beach is just gorgeous.
+The white sand is incredibly soft here, and the water is shades of clear turquoise blue.
 Situated on the ends of the beach are beautiful large rocks.

-What makes this beach so unique is not only how beautiful it is but its secluded, remote location.
-Where it’s located is inaccessible by car or scooter.
+What makes this beach so unique is not only its beauty but its secluded, remote location.
+The beach is only accessible by foot or longtail water taxi.

 the main beach area at Freedom Beach with several tourists and large rocks separating the main part of Freedom Beach and the hidden beach area